 Myles Kane is co-founder and former festival relations director of the Brooklyn Underground Film Festival.
 Prior to his work at The New Yorker, he worked as the editor on the BBC News show Talking Movies and on the documentary Made In India (in addition to his work on We Are Wizards).
 He is a resident of Brooklyn, New York.

 Graceland tells the story of family man Marlon Villar, the long-time driver of Manuel Chango, a corrupt Filipino congressman.
 While driving Chango's preteen daughter Sophia, together with his own daughter Elvie, the three become the target of a kidnapping attempt.
 The wrong girl is kidnapped, and Villar's life takes a sudden and violent turn which propels him into a downward spiral of deception.
 As events unravel, Villar, Changho, and their families become entangled in a web of lies and corruption that will leave no one innocent.
-For more on the film, and to purchase tickets, click here.

 Joshua Sobel is a Brooklyn-based video director and independent film producer from Miami Beach.
 While at Pratt Institute, he was one of the founders of the Wallabout Film Festival, an international student film competition currently in its fourth year.
 Graceland is his first credit as co-executive producer.